 over here.
 Mike's little Appaloosa pony is introduced, as well as Sue, the animal

 park as refuge for unwanted wild pets and zoo animals.
-Karl, a baker, is also
+Carl, a baker, is also

 introduced, and you see a little of Solvang, California, the nearby Danish